Bruce Lee: The Fighter: Plot

 Karthik and Kavya are the children of Rama Chandra Rao.
 Rama Chandra Rao wants to make Karthik as an IAS officer.
 The only problem is that Kavya wants to become a collector as well, but Rama Chandra Rao cannot afford to pay for both of their studies.
 Because of this, Karthik sacrifices his exams so that his sister can join Delhi Public School in order to become a collector.

 Years later, Karthik aka Bruce Lee is a stunt performer working under Dangerous David, and Kavya is studying for CSE Exam.
 Once, Karthik goes in the middle of a shoot to a hotel to save his friend's sister, who was being kidnapped.
 Ria is a game designer, who came there to meet a cop for marriage sees Karthik in his police costume and mistakes him for a cop.
 She becomes his fan and rejects the other cop, as he is corrupt.

 Some days later, Karthik finds out that Ria uploaded the video of him fighting in a police costume on Facebook.
 When he goes to meet her, he falls for her and finds out that she is designing a video game called Super Cop based on him.
 From then on, Ria spends time with him continuously, while Karthik is still afraid of revealing his identity as he fears that she might leave him.
-Meanwhile, a terrorist attack occurs in a hotel where Karthik's cousin brother Ravi finds evidence to prove that it was not a terrorist attack but an attempt to kill two IB officers by a businessman named Deepak Raj.
+Meanwhile, a terrorist attack occurs in a hotel where Karthik's cousin brother Ravi finds evidence to prove that it was not a terrorist attack but an attempt to kill two IB officers by a drug peddler named Deepak Raj.

 Ravi goes to Commissioner Marthand, but Marthand is actually in cahoots with Deepak, who knocks Ravi unconscious.
 Ria keeps getting Karthik into fights thinking that he is an undercover cop.
 Kavya writes her final exams needed and while she is returning, Deepak drugs her forcefully and arrests her to trick Ram Gopal to think that the kidnapped girl was his daughter.
 Karthik learns of the incident and thrashes up Deepak, sending him into a coma and returns in time for Kavya's engagement with Rahul, the son of Jayaraj and Vasundhara who are bosses of Rama Chandra Rao.